taylorlapeyre/basicwardrobe.info/_includes/extras.md

 ### Rain Boots
 ![](/assets/images/rain-boots.png)

-When its pouring its a good idea to save your nice dress shoes and put on a pair of durable rain boots instead.
+When its pouring its a good idea to save your nice shoes and put on a pair of durable rain boots instead.
 Focus on utility over fashion for your rainboots.

 *Suggestions:*